 Meet Mark & Maria, the Cat Mad Sitters

-Although we later settled down in New Zealand for a few years, the travelling bug never left us and we started to grow increasingly restless.
-With jobs we could do from anywhere with an internet connection, we started to look for ways we could take our life on the road, and when a local couple told us about house sitting as a lifestyle, we knew we had the answer.
+Although we settled down in New Zealand for a few years after the trip, we soon started to grow increasingly restless.
+With jobs we could do from anywhere with an internet connection, we decided to look for ways we could take our life on the road, and when a local couple told us about house sitting as a lifestyle, we knew we had the answer.